manolosolalinde/cv/README.md

  <span class="print-break"></span> <!-- Hidden on screen but breaks for print -->

 **Software Developer** - Self Employed / Independent Contractor - Jul 2017 - Jul 2022 <br>
  - Full Stack Developer for Centralhub Search Engine Platform.
 A search engine platform based on web scraping automation of regional e-commerce sites.
-[Web Site](https://centralhub.com.py)
 - Developer of a tool for converting dual fisheye camera videos to equirectangular stitched videos using NVIDIA CUDA, NVDEC, NVENC.
 - Developer of a management system using Excel VBA and SQL.
 - Backend developer of ecommerce sites.